 To apply, you will need to first complete at least two years of liberal arts and business prerequisite courses before you enroll directly in the program.

 Liberty University, located in Lynchburg, VA, was founded by the well-known televangelist Jerry Falwell.
 As one of the globe’s largest Christian universities, it began offering distance programs in 1985.
 To date, the school has one of the most extensive online campuses.

 The online degree in information systems security is highly unique, a concentration you won’t find anywhere else.
-The Bachelor of Science in information systems has a concentration in accounting information systems that is best for students who wish to work in one of the field’s most in-demand careers.
+The Bachelor of Science in Information Systems has a concentration in accounting information systems which is best for students who wish to work in one of the field’s most in-demand careers.
 You’ll learn from industry-leading faculty with real-world experience as you gain experience in auditing accounting information systems, analyzing data, and more.

 Grand Canyon University

 Grand Canyon University is a private, for-profit Christian university located in Phoenix, AZ.
 The school has more than 70,000 online students, making it the largest Christian university in the world.